bstag/Antler/src/content/docs/content-types.md

 # Content Types & Schemas

-MdCms uses Astro's Content Collections feature to provide type-safe content management.
+Antler uses Astro's Content Collections feature to provide type-safe content management.
 Each content type has a defined schema that validates your content and provides TypeScript support.

 ## Content Collections Overview